 Police said the two used a “magic pen” which they would give to customers to fill up details in documents and cancelled cheques.
 Later, they would remove the ink and encash it after filling it up as ‘self-cheque’.

-- Two held for duping subscribers of Australian company
+- Two men arrested for duping bank of Rs 12.68 lakh

 - Two held for cheating retired officials of money with promise of consultancy jobs

 Investigation revealed that the accused had cheated eight to ten persons and they took Rs 1 lakh from each of them.

 “Adil, a resident of Meerut, and Delhi resident Gupta were arrested by the Crime Branch of Delhi Police.
 A Honda City car, four mobile phones and several fake identity cards in different names and addresses were recovered from them,” Joint Commissioner of Police Ravindra Yadav said.

 In the recent past, police said, many incidents of cheating on the pretext of enhancing overdraft limit in banks and providing easy loans on behalf of various banks have been reported in Delhi and NCR, in which young men were reportedly involved.

 Yadav said that on July 3, police got a tip-off that Adil and Gupta would come to a masjid in Daryaganj in their Honda City to cheat a trader.